Inside: Vinegar Weed Killer

 Why, You Ask?

 Household vinegar will not kill weeds, even if you add Dawn dish soap.
 It will cause the weeds to shrivel some, but that’s about it.
 Noxious weeds need something stronger.

 There is good news.
 A stronger solution of vinegar mixed with orange oil will kill weeds and kill them for good.
 But, it has to be done correctly or the weeds will come back.

-For over 10 years I have been using a 20% vinegar for my weed control.
+For over 10 years I have been using either a 20% or 30% vinegar for my weed control.
 I have not tried 10% vinegar but I trust the gardeners who say it will work.
 Many of them are diluting their 20% vinegar by cutting it in half and adding water.
 Doing this will give you two gallons of 10% vinegar.

 While the vinegar alone will work well at getting rid of weeds, it’s the orange oil that nails the coffin shut on weeds.
 However, none of this will kill weeds if it isn’t properly applied.
 That is the real secret to killing weeds and killing them for good.

 Kill Weeds Once and for All

 If you want to kill weeds naturally, then here’s what you do:

 The correct ratio for weed killing is: 1 gallon of 10-20% vinegar to 1 cup of orange (or citrus) oil.
 Mix well. (see my Warning above) Then, add to either a spray bottle like this one.
 I highly recommend heavy duty rubber gloves when applying with this type of bottle ~ it does tend to drip.

 If you have a lot of weeds, this type of sprayer will cover more area.
 Again, wear rubber gloves when applying.
 I would use this if I want to go after a lot of the weeds at once.
 I’d have it all ready and then wait for the right time day to kill weeds. (*affiliate)